 My experience — albeit indirect as I’m not the one wearing them — with these has been very positive.
 The price of $6-7 per pair is rather high for kids socks (it’s less bad with frequent 20% off coupons), but once you get over that there are good things to be found.

 The designs of the kids and toddler socks are quite nice — colorful and fun, but with no characters or logos on them.
-Even the Disney Princess pack uses colors inspires by the princesses but hasn’t have faces or logos on them, which would have been a dealbreaker for me.
+Even the Disney Princess pack uses colors inspired by the princesses but hasn’t have faces or logos on them, which would have been a dealbreaker for me.
 This kit came in a really nice gift tube, which was much more appreciated buy the receiver then the socks (at least at first).

 The quality of the socks is quite high — as nice as that of the adult socks, though not in merino like those above.
 The fit also seem to be spot on, but my kids seem to be indifferent to the style of socks they wear so it’s always hard to say.
 That said, there were no complaints and the kids like the color schemes.